 Omar Muayad Sultan*, Dhia Mahdey Alghazali, Haider Al-Tameemi, Mohammed Abed*, Dhaffer Abdullah Hawiji, Muthana Naser Abu Ghniem, Laith Al-Obaidi and Raad Hefdhi Abedtwfeq Pages 775 - 780 ( 6 )

-Background: COVID-19 has emerged recently and become of global concern.
+Background: COVID-19 has emerged recently and has become a global concern.
 Computed tomography (CT) plays a vital role in the diagnosis.

-Objectives: To characterize the pulmonary CT changes and distributions of COVID-19 infection in regard to different age groups.
+Objectives: To characterize the pulmonary CT findings and distributions of COVID-19 infection in regard to different age groups.

-Methods: Chest CT scan of 104 symptomatic patients with COVID-19 infection, from 7 Iraqi isolation centers were retrospectively analyzed between March 10th and April 5th, 2020.
-Patients were sub-classified according to their ages to three groups (young adult:20-39years, middle age:40-59years and old age:60- 90years).
+Methods: Chest CT scan of 104 symptomatic patients with COVID-19 infection from 7 Iraqi isolation centers were retrospectively analyzed between March 10th to April 5th, 2020.
+Patients were sub-classified according to their ages into three groups (young adult:20-39 years, middle age:40-59 years, and old age:60-90 years).

-Conclusion: Bilateral and peripheral GGO were the most frequent findings with the right side and lower lobar predilection.
-Extent and pattern seem to be age-related.
+Conclusion: Bilateral and peripheral GGO were the most frequent findings with the right and lower lobar predilection.
+The pattern and the distribution of CT changes seem to be age-specific.